ADT comes in many flavors. We compare the original ADT with its DIY sibling ADT Self Setup.

 Final word: no clear winner

-The winner out of ADT versus Blue by ADT really comes down to your personal security priorities and preferences.
+The winner out of ADT versus ADT Self Setup really comes down to your personal security priorities and preferences.
 Instead of declaring an overall winner, we’ll play matchmaker instead.

 Is ADT best for you?